The Greens (Austria): Lower Austria

 In 1998 the Lower Austrian Greens were represented with two delegates in the federal state assembly.
 In the federal state elections in 2003 the Greens received 7.22% and thus won four mandates, which enabled them to form a parliamentary group - called club in Austrian politics - in the assembly.
 With Madeleine Petrovic, the Lower Austrian Greens have a former federal spokeswoman and one of the most outspoken animal activists of Austria as their leader (Klubobfrau).
 In 2005 the Lower Austrian Greens managed to win and take their seats in 100 municipal assemblies and as of 2005 had four vice-mayors.
 Their managing director in Lower Austria is Thomas Huber.

 Salzburg

 After the federal state elections in 1989 the Salzburg State Greens had two mandates in the Salzburg federal state assembly, in 1994 three and in 1999 again two.
 Under the leadership of Cyriak Schwaighofer the Greens performed under their expectations in the 2004 federal state elections and could not achieve the desired club status of at least three mandates.
 As voter-current analyses showed, the small increases in votes were largely due to former voters of the Liberal Forum (LiF), which did not run in the Salzburg elections.
 In March 2009 they were down from 8% to 7.3%, keeping their two seats in Salzburg State's parliament.

 The Bürgerliste (Citizen List) is the common platform of the Greens in Salzburg municipality.
+The List entered the city council in the 1987 election, taking 10.1 percent of the vote and four seats.
 Like many other autonomous municipal groups it carries its own name.